Fayval Williams: Settlement

-Jamaica Money Market Brokers (JMMB)
+Jamaica Money Market Brokers

-Williams worked with Jamaica Money Market Brokers Limited (JMMB Ltd).
-She was involved in decision-making at the senior management level at JMMB.
-She also led JMMB’s endeavour to develop world-class investment research capabilities.
+Williams worked with Jamaica Money Market Brokers Limited (JMMB Ltd) at the senior management level at JMMB.
+Williams served as chief investment officer of JMMB Limited from 2005 to 2007 with investment responsibilities spanning the trading department, investment research, and pensions.
+She also led JMMB's endeavour to develop world-class investment research capabilities.

 Her other duties at the money market brokers company include interfacing with the Financial Services Commission and the Jamaica Security Dealers Association (JSDA) on issues such as the impact of international accounting standards (particularly IAS39), development of a local Jamaican fixed income yield curve, determining capital adequacy and margin requirement for the local Repo Market.
-At JMMB, Williams also provided oversight for non-standard lending and served as the Head of the Valuation and Pricing team for JMMB’s public offering in December, 2002.
-Additionally, Williams served as chief investment officer of JMMB Limited from 2005 to 2007 with investment responsibilities spanning the trading department, investment research, and pensions.
+At JMMB, Williams also provided oversight for non-standard lending and served as the Head of the Valuation and Pricing team for JMMB's public offering in December, 2002.

 Financial Services Commission (FSC)

 Fayval Williams on her return to Jamaica has consulted with the Financial Services Commission (FSC) in the area of risk management, research and policy.
-Her working papers included: Regulatory framework for private equity funds in developed capital markets; FSC’s Competition Policy Statement; Criteria for Recognizing a Caribbean regional Credit Rating Agency; and The Concept of Accredited Investors in the Jamaican Financial Market.
-She also worked on the development of early warning ratios for the brokerage industry; performed analytical work on Jamaica’s bond price volatility and liquidity management strategies; developed FSC’s input into the Memorandum of Understanding of the International Organization of Securities Commission (“IOSCO”); researched comparative information on Educational Savings Plans; led efforts to complete the IOSCO-Self Assessment exercise for the FSC.
+Her working papers included: Regulatory framework for private equity funds in developed capital markets; FSC's Competition Policy Statement; Criteria for Recognizing a Caribbean regional Credit Rating Agency; and The Concept of Accredited Investors in the Jamaican Financial Market.
+She also worked on the development of early warning ratios for the brokerage industry; performed analytical work on Jamaica's bond price volatility and liquidity management strategies; developed FSC's input into the Memorandum of Understanding of the International Organization of Securities Commission ("IOSCO"); researched comparative information on Educational Savings Plans; led efforts to complete the IOSCO-Self Assessment exercise for the FSC.

 United States

 Putnam Investments

-Fayval Williams worked in the area of equity analysis at Putnam Investments, a top-10-global mutual fund manager located in Boston, Massachusetts.
+Fayval Williams was a vice president and worked in the area of equity analysis at Putnam Investments, a top-10-global mutual fund manager located in Boston, Massachusetts.
 Her investment recommendations span various companies in a variety of industries such as advertising, restaurant, global airlines, telecom, direct broadcasting satellite, environmental services, defense, power systems and technology.
 She published detailed financial forecasts and in-depth company and industry reports used by the various product groups at Putnam.
-Her stock recommendations outperformed the S&P500 during 1997-2001.
-She also had portfolio management responsibilities for a segment of a core portfolio product and led Putnam’s efforts to incubate a market neutral (hedge) fund.
+Her stock recommendations outperformed the S&P500 during 1997–2001.
+She also had portfolio management responsibilities for a segment of a core portfolio product and led Putnam's efforts to incubate a market neutral (hedge) fund.